PROGRESS REPORT/THE VIEW AHEAD

 Third Shift Status

-The third shift added to the project on July 29, 2013 has achieved its intended result and has been shut down.
 The job is currently operating on its normal 7:00AM to 11:00PM working schedule.
 As has been stated in public information meetings and on this website, a third shift which puts the job into 24-hour operation is sometimes a project requirement.
 For more information about third shifts, please check this website or sign up for project emails.

 Work is also underway on dolphin and fender construction.
 Dolphin and fender installation is supported by crews already on the job and does not include expansion of the forces on site.
 Area residents are reminded that worker parking has been provided at 40 Cleverly Court, in the Fore River shipyard or elsewhere within the MassDOT right-of-way or easements.
 As such, worker parking will not impact public streets now or at any point during the project.